KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Input.md

+## How to customize the standard provider

+If you want to make minor customizations to the ``StandardInputSetProvider``, there are a couple of options:

+* Add more localized providers to the ``StandardInputSetProvider`` instance.
+* Subclass ``StandardInputSetProvider`` and override its functions.

+You can also create a completely custom input set provider, see below.

-## How to create a custom input set provider
+## How to create a custom provider

 You can create a custom input set provider by either inheriting and customizing the ``StandardInputSetProvider`` base class, which gives you a lot of functionality for free, or by implementing ``InputSetProvider`` from scratch.